tdhock/tdhock.github.io/_pages/software.md

 about R packages for regular expressions, we created the [namedCapture](https://CRAN.R-project.org/package=namedCapture) R package.

-### nc: named capture regular expressions for data reshaping
+### nc: named capture regular expressions for text parsing and data reshaping

 To support our [R Journal
 submission](https://github.com/tdhock/nc-article) about data reshaping